premAI-io/state-of-open-source-ai/models.md

 [Page 7, A Survey of Large Language Models](https://arxiv.org/pdf/2303.18223.pdf)
 ```

-% TODO: maybe make the above model names as references and not names directly.

 Before looking into the Open source models timeline, let's take a look at few proprietary competitors.